EmilyBernard/eCommerce-ORM/README.md

 ## Acknowledgements
-all activity files from week 13 stackoverflow re oneToMany {through}
+all activity files and mini-challenge from week 13 stackoverflow re. oneToMany {through}